-Although from a family of artists, Bridget started her career in publishing which led to an increasing involvement with the art world which in turn fuelled her passion for painting.
+Although from a family of artists, Bridget started her career in publishing which led to an increasing involvement with the art world which, in turn, fuelled her passion for painting.
 She studied 20th century art under Robin Child, turning to painting as a full-time career several years ago.
-Her subjects include still lives, flower paintings and figurative scenes which are characterised by a strong sense of narrative.
-Her love of Scotland and the shooting season have inspired the shooting scenes for which she has become well known.
+Her subjects include still life, flower paintings and figurative scenes which are characterised by a strong sense of narrative.
+Her love of Scotland and the shooting season has inspired the shooting scenes for which she has become well known.

 Bridget’s paintings are carefully composed; her skill lies in reducing a complicated composition into simplified blocks of colour carefully balanced within the picture plane.
 Her energy and vibrancy of line overlay the complex structure and layering of the paint and unify the composition.
 The palette is carefully controlled, the muted tones enlivened by surprising blocks of vibrant colour.

 Her paintings are immediate; she has a gift of extracting the essential point of a scene or composition and conveying it with clarity and charm.
 Her world is familiar: we feel we have inhabited these scenes which take us to remembered people and places.
 Bridget paints with passion tempered with an analytical eye for the essentials of colour, pattern and composition.

 She is gaining well deserved recognition, with established galleries in both London and the home counties showing her work.
 Her work can be seen in exhibitions in London, Gloucestershire, Berkshire and Dorset, with solo shows in Gloucestershire.